-Sherman Creek Park, a former illegal dumping site, began as a shore cleanup and now encompasses five beautifully reclaimed acres along the Harlem River – including Swindler Cove, the Peter Jay Sharp Boathouse, and Riley-Levin Children's Garden and renovated shoreline with plans for a state-of-the-art outdoor education center and additional boating facility; and the Harlem River Speedway comprised of the esplanade, bike path, and our Cherry Tree planting project framing the Harlem River Drive.
+Sherman Creek Park, a former illegal dumping site, began as a shore cleanup and now encompasses five beautifully reclaimed acres along the Harlem River including Swindler Cove, the Peter Jay Sharp Boathouse, and Riley-Levin Children’s Garden and renovated shoreline with and additional boating facility; and the Harlem River Greenway comprised of the esplanade, bike path, and our cherry tree planting project framing the Harlem River Drive.

 NYRP’s work in Sherman Creek and the surrounding landscape recognizes the remarkable value of natural resources found in Northern Manhattan and works to create improved access to and management of the diverse natural communities of the region.

-Long before the city geared long-term plans for a sustainable future towards increasing waterfront development and accessibility—NYRP had the foresight to recognize the significance of the Harlem River to the Inwood/Harlem community.
-After clearing the pathway to access the river, NYRP opened the Peter Jay Sharp Boathouse – a floating oasis on the Harlem River – in June 2004.
+Long before the city geared long-term plans for a sustainable future towards increasing waterfront development and accessibility, NYRP had the foresight to recognize the significance of the Harlem River to the Inwood/Harlem community.
+After clearing the pathway to access the river, NYRP opened the Peter Jay Sharp Boathouse in June 2004.
 The boathouse is now home to our non-profit partner, Row New York.
 At the Peter Jay Sharp Boathouse, Row NY provides young people from New York City’s under-resourced communities with rowing programs that instill a sense of pride, motivation and life skills that often lead participants to college, many on rowing and academic scholarships.
-Learn more about Row New York programs for youth and adults.

-The idea for a recreational community boathouse first came to NYRP Founder Bette Midler when she learned that many academic and athletic scholarships being made available to Upper Manhattan high school students who participated in rowing programs were being unused due to the lack of local programs.
+The idea for a recreational community boathouse first came to NYRP Founder Bette Midler when she learned that many academic and athletic scholarships being made available to northern Manhattan high school students who participated in rowing programs were being unused due to the lack of local programs.
 In 1998, NYRP engaged celebrated architect Robert A.M.
-Stern to design the Peter Jay Sharp Boathouse – the first community boathouse of its kind on the river in over 100 years.
+Stern to design the Peter Jay Sharp Boathouse, the first community boathouse of its kind on the river in over 100 years.

 The unique structure was built with lead support from the Peter Jay Sharp Foundation.
 When finished in 2003 the firm of Foglietta & Son worked for another year to complete assembly.
 Armand LeGardeur, a former architect with Robert A.M.
 Stern Architects, shepherded the boathouse through this complex process and contributed some of his renowned Victorian designs to the structure’s graceful aesthetic.